tnwae/bearded-axe/README.md

 suck at shader programming), I've decided to comb through the old code and write a C++ version that incorporates code by other people.
 In particular, I hope to add support for several mesh formats and to write a better scene description language.

+# Building Bearded Axe

+## Prerequisites

+You need, at the very minimum, the proper development libraries.
+On Fedora 18 (and probably earlier versions), these are:

+- `mesa-libGL-devel`
+- `mesa-libGLU-devel`
+- `freeglut-devel`
+- `boost-devel` (NOTE: I haven't used any Boost packages yet, so I'm not certain what I'll need or what version.)

+TODO: Add Debian/Ubuntu/Mint build deps here

+You also need the following utilities:

+- The GNU C++ compiler, g++ (package `g++` in Debian/Ubuntu, `gcc-c++` in Fedora)
+- GNU Make